 But this mindset is dangerous because it is only a band-aid solution.
 It is still important to spend within your means.

-What’s wrong with being kuripot?
+What’s wrong with being a kuripot?

-Being Frugal is Great!
+Why Being Frugal is Great

-It is also essential to understand that money should never be earned just to show that you are “successful.”
+It is also essential to understand that money should never be earned to show that you are “successful.”

 Masinop (Frugal) vs. Madamot (Stingy)